Tuesday, May 10, 2016

 September 8, 2010

 Coffee Cemetery could not be seen from the road.
-There was a historical marker telling the information about the Cemetery.
+There was a historical marker providing information about the Cemetery.

-We pulled into someone's driveway and pulled up to the area where one could park to enter the road leading to the cemetery.
+We pulled into someone's driveway and parked in the area where one could park to enter the road leading to the Cemetery.
 There was a gate that I had to go through.
-Then down this long dirt road to the cemetery.
+Then down this long dirt road to the Cemetery.

-The cemetery was well kept but there was no way to get inside the wall, so I leaned over the wall to take pictures of the graves.
+The Cemetery was well kept, but there was no way to get inside the wall, so I leaned over it to take pictures of the graves.

 Information about the Coffee family:

-General John R. Coffee son of Captain Joshua and Elizabeth (Graves) Coffee married Mary Donelson, on 3 Oct 1809 in Davidson Co., TN.
+General John R. Coffee, son of Captain Joshua and Elizabeth (Graves) Coffee, married Mary Donelson on October 3, 1809, in Davidson County, TN.
 There were ten known children born of this union: Mary (Hutchings), John Donelson, Elizabeth, Andrew Jackson, Rachel Jackson (Dyas), Alexander Donelson, Catherine Harriet, Emily, William Donelson, and Joshua Coffee.

 General John R. Coffee fought in the War of 1812 under the command of Andrew Jackson.
 He raised the 2nd Regiment of Volunteer Mounted Riflemen, which was made up of primarily Tennessee militiamen and a few Alabamians.
-On 4 Sep 1814, he was involved in the Andrew Jackson - Benton Brothers duel.
-He married Mary Donelson daughter of John and Mary (Purnell) Donelson and relative of Andrew Jackson's wife Rachel Donelson Robards Jackson.
-His father Captain Joshua Coffee is believed to have served in the Revolutionary War.
+On September 4, 1814, he was involved in the Andrew Jackson-Benton Brothers duel.
+He married Mary Donelson, daughter of John and Mary (Purnell) Donelson, and a relative of Andrew Jackson's wife, Rachel Donelson Robards Jackson.
+His father, Captain Joshua Coff, is believed to have served in the Revolutionary War.

 He was a merchant, a partner in land speculation with Andrew Jackson, and worked as a surveyor in Florence, Lauderdale Co., AL. Surveying the boundary line between Alabama and Mississippi. www.findagrave.com